Pathway Testing in Metabolomics with Globaltest, Allowing Post Hoc Choice of Pathways: Iterative Shortcut

-In this section we introduce an algorithm to test whether $g_{min}(\ell)$ curve and $c_{max}(\ell)$ curve cross.
-Obviously, if $g_R < c_R$ or $g_F < c_F$, $H_R$ cannot be rejected by closed testing.
-If $g_R \geq c_F$, we directly conclude that $H_R$ can be rejected by closed testing.
-When neither of the above two cases is true, we need to check whether $g_{min}(\ell)$ curve and $c_{max}(\ell)$ curve cross.
-The outline of the algorithm is given in Algorithm \ref{alg1}:

-We draw the algorithm as a step function as illustrated in Figure \ref{fig:alg1} for $H_{\{3\}}$ and $H_{\{1\}}$ in the toy example.
-In fact, we only need to calculate $c_{max}$ for the corresponding points (filled square) rather than for all levels. $\epsilon$ is a threshold to limit the number of calculations of $c_{max}$ when the two curves are truly crossed.
-Smaller $\epsilon$ results in more times of calculations of $c_{max}$, and also makes the single-step shortcut more powerful.
-We set $\epsilon = 10^{-4}$ in the toy example.
+To further improve the computational efficiency of the single-step shortcut, we derive a fast algorithm to check if $g_{min}(\ell) \geq c_{max}(\ell), \forall \ell \in [\ell_R, \ell_F]$ in the supplementary material, with an illustration on the toy example mentioned above.
+Regarding to the potential uncertainties of the single-step shortcut, we describe a novel improvement to it in the following section.

-\section{Iterative shortcut}
+\section{Iterative Shortcut}

-Clearly, the above single-step shortcut avoids the exponentially many calculations of Globaltest, but it is approximate as we might get unsure outcomes.
+Clearly, the single-step shortcut is approximate in the sense that it gives at most the same rejections as the full closed testing procedure, but possibly fewer because we might get unsure outcomes.
 Next, we investigate how we can make it exact.
-If an unsure outcome is obtained from the single-step shortcut, we turn to the branch and bound algorithm to approach a certain outcome, i.e.\ surely rejected or not rejected.
-Branch and bound algorithm was first proposed by \cite{landautomatic1960} for discrete programming.
+If an unsure outcome is obtained from the single-step shortcut, we turn to the branch and bound algorithm of \cite{landautomatic1960}, which is a commonly used tool for solving NP-hard optimization problems.

+The branch and bound algorithm consists of two principles: a recursive branching rule that partitions the search space into smaller sub-spaces and a bounding rule that used for tracking the optimization in the sub-spaces and pruning those sub-spaces that it can prove will not contain an optional solution. \cite{westfall2007multiple} has introduced its application in closed testing with max T test.
+We show in this paper how it can be used to reduce the conservativeness of the single-step shortcut at the expense of an increased computational burden.